eq19/eq19.github.io/addition/spin2/README.md

 ---
 # Primes Platform

-The program used to demonstrate includes functions with varying uses of dynamic shapes.
+We analyze the inference process of dynamic and observe that the dynamic tensor shapes and control flow hinder by prime numbers

 {% include list.liquid all=true %}

-See this paper for a discussion of the challenges imposed by dynamic shapes and one project's approach to addressing them.
+See [this paper](https://github.com/user-attachments/files/17277693/s11390-021-1161-y.pdf) for a discussion of the challenges imposed by dynamic shapes and one project's approach to addressing them.

 ## Dynamic Shapes

-[Prime hexagon](https://www.hexspin.com/) is a mathematical structure developed by mathematician T. Gallion that is formed when integers are sequentially added to a field of tessellating equilateral triangles, where the path of the integers is changed whenever a prime is encountered.
+[Prime hexagon](https://youtu.be/fQL4KRH3wUQ) is a mathematical structure that is formed when integers are sequentially added to a field of tessellating equilateral triangles

 ```note
 This is not easy as they are linked to the nature of prime numbers, and nothing is easy about the nature of prime numbers.
 But I begin with this assumption: if the hexagons participate in the Universe in any way other than haphazardly, they must be demonstrably ***congruent to something organized*** _([T. Gallion](https://www.hexspin.com/minor-hexagons/))_.